Azure/azure-quickstart-templates/oms-automation-solution/README.md

 This solution (currently in private preview) will allow you to visualize your Azure Automation jobs in Operations Management Suite (Log Analytics).
-This solution use the job status and job stream information provided by Microsoft (https://docs.microsoft.com/en-us/azure/automation/automation-manage-send-joblogs-log-analytics) to present data about your Azure Automation jobs in Log Analytics.
+This solution use the job status and job stream information provided by Microsoft (https://docs.microsoft.com/en-us/azure/automation/automation-manage-send-joblogs-log-analytics) to present data about your Azure Automation jobs in Log Analytics

 ![alt text](images/AutomationJobs.PNG "Azure Automation Job Monitoring")